integrations/terraform-provider-github/website/docs/d/repository_file.html.markdown

 * `branch` - (Optional) Git branch (if omitted, the default repository branch is used, which is usually `main`) The branch must already exist; it will not be created if it does not already exist.

+* `reference` - (Optional) Git tag, commit or branch (If omitted, the default branch repository is used); It will ignore the "branch" argument.

 ## Attributes Reference